 - Toolboxes containing geoprocessing models and scripts

-Project templates can be stored on a local or network drive or shared through your active portal.
+Project templates can be stored on a local or network drive or shared through a portal.

-Projects and project items, such as maps and map layers, can be shared with colleagues through your active portal or through traditional file sharing methods.
-There are three sharing strategies: packages, web items, and files.
+Projects and some project items, such as maps and map layers, can be shared with colleagues through your active portal or through traditional file sharing methods.

-A package is a compressed file that may contain an entire project, a map, a layer, or another type of project item.
+A package is a compressed file that may contain a complete project, a map, a layer, or another type of project item.
 Packages contain all the resources associated with the packaged item.
-For example, when you open a project package, it's similar to opening the original project—you have all the maps, layers, and connections of the original project, along with the default geodatabase and toolbox.
+For example, a project package contains all the maps, layers, layouts, styles, and data of the original project, along with its default geodatabase and toolbox and their complete contents.

 Packages are also effective for archiving projects and can be used to store snapshots of a project as it changes over time.